-Raiffeisen Central Europe ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
-It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-The fund invests at least 51% of the fund assets in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in the following Central European countries: Poland, Austria, Hungary, Czech Republic, Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits at notice.
-The investment in individual securities excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
+Raiffeisen Sustainable Dollar ShortTerm Bonds is a bond fund.
+Its investment objective is, in particular, regular income.
+The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51% of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
+The investment fund invests exclusively in individual securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+To this end, at least 51% of the fund assets are invested in dollar-denominated bonds (USD, CAD, NZD, AUD) with a (residual) maturity not exceeding five years.
+The portfolio's average residual maturity (not including any fund investments) may not exceed three years.
+The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria".
+More information on the negative criteria can be found in Appendix 1 ("Environmental and/or social criteria").
+The fund may invest more than 35% of the fund assets in securities/money market instruments issued by the following issuers: USA, European Investment Bank, International Bank for Reconstruction and Development, European Bank for Reconstruction and Development, Nordic Investment Bank, Inter-American Development Bank, Asian Development Bank.